How much does timber flooring cost in NZ? Complete 2026 price guide

 Does timber flooring installation cost more in Auckland than the rest of NZ?

-Supply pricing for engineered European oak is broadly the same nationwide — everyone is importing through the same shipping channels.
+Supply pricing for engineered European oak is broadly the same nationwide, everyone is importing through the same shipping channels.
 Installation labour is where regional differences show up.
-Auckland glue-down installation typically runs $85–$110/m² (incl GST) — the top of the national range, reflecting demand and labour costs.
+Auckland glue-down installation typically runs $85–$110/m² +GST, the top of the national range, reflecting demand and labour costs.
 Wellington and Christchurch are typically 10–15% lower at $75–$95/m².
-Regional NZ projects can be the most affordable where qualified installers are local, but watch for travel surcharges if the installer has to come from a metro area — these can add $500–$1,500 to a typical residential project.
+Regional NZ projects can be the most affordable where qualified installers are local, but watch for travel surcharges if the installer has to come from a metro area, these can add $500–$1,500 to a typical residential project.

-Pricing per m² only takes you so far — what most clients want is a sanity check on what their full project will land at.
-The three examples below are real Vienna Woods projects from the last 12 months, with the actual numbers reproduced (figures rounded to the nearest $500 for readability).
-Use them as benchmarks for your own project size and spec.
+Per-m² pricing only takes you so far; most clients want a sanity check on the full project.
+The three below are worked examples, based on real Vienna Woods projects from the last 12 months.
+Figures are rounded to the nearest $500 and project details generalised to protect client privacy.
+Use them as benchmarks for your own size and spec.

 |---|---|---|---|